sgnswb/myburger.github.io/README.md

 This project is base on React + Redux.

-This is a online order burger project.
+This is online order burger project.
 User can order custom burger ingredients and check their order.

 Support mobile device.